-Michael Epstein: So give me a sense then if if if as you sort of this kind of modern passing that we're talking about that Colin Powell is not white but in every other way.
+Michael Epstein: So give me a sense then if as you sort of this kind of modern passing that we're talking about that Colin Powell is not white but in every other way.
 Frame it for me in Nella Larsen’s time.
 She's written a book in the mid 20s.
 What are the dynamics of access to the American dream if you-

 Gloria Naylor: Well in those years the access was through the color of the skin.
 To even have a hope at running the race although like I've already said the race cannot be won.
 But even the hope of running in the race you had to be white to enter.
 So in those years what a person did who had that complexion was simply to assume the mantle of whiteness to have a chance at the game.
 Today you don't need to assume that mantle of whiteness as far as the skin color as long as you assume certain values and certain political stances and you don't make waves.

 Michael Epstein: Let's talk about the book.
 What do you think.
 Why do you think Larsen starts “Passing” with this sweltering summer heat?